 Below is a list of tools that NDD United has developed to help advocates participate in the campaign and educate others about the value of NDD programs, as well as the impact of budget cuts.
 NDD United encourages groups to customize language from any of the materials for use in their own efforts.

-- ·“Raise the Caps” Toolkit – Please use this toolkit (Word and PDF) and listen to this webinar about our outreach efforts to promote our September 10th “Raise the Caps” Day.
+- “Raise the Caps” Toolkit – Please use this toolkit to promote our September 6th “Raise the Caps” Day.
 Tools include sample tweets, press releases, and OpEds, as well as other helpful information about amplifying your message.
-A

 - NDD United Action Center – Thanks to the support of Bread for the World, NDD United now has a platform for grassroots to get involved in our efforts.
 Constituents can send an editable message directly to their Members of Congress through our online form available here.
 Sample language is provided but can be personalized.